Akotokoyo/PhysicsSystem/Readme.md

 Both of detection are good, but they must be used correctly.
 I suggest to mix both modes.
 Discrete Detection is efficient for most gameplay objects.
 Continuous Detection should be used for fast motion to avoid tunneling.

+## PhysX Logics
+In this section we'll see how PhysX works, PhysX is based on NVIDIA PhysX, uses optimization and staibility features to make simulation accurate and efficient, we'll see the following key parameters:
+- Sleeping
+- Interpolation
+- Solver Iteration Count

+### Sleeping
+Sleeping is a parameter of physX and literally stop a Rigidbody when it remains still foa a period of time.
+As you can see in the PhysXSleeping, we have a sphere that when is still, its rigidbody is sleeping(stop to being simulated), I Suggest to press the space button to make the sphere jump, and press multiple time to see that object is not sleeping, why this?
+Because saves CPU resources, and keep physics simulation stable(no micro Jitter), but be careful, a sleeping object can not react immediatly to a very small forces.
+As we used in the dedicated script, you can wake up the rigidbody with WakeUp() function.

+### Interpolation
+The interpolation works to make the movement more smooths, in the dedicate scene, we can see a little difference between two sphere, one with the interpolation active, and one without the interpolation, as you can see the movement is more smooth.

+### Solver Iteration Count
+The Solver Iteration Count resolve contacts, joints, and contraints between objects, it must be verified with a lot of object, make the game more stable stacking, and joint accuracy better.
+But use more the CPU.

+### Conclusions
+each of the parameter we saw previously is very useful, I suggest to remember the following things:
+- Use sleeping for static or idle objects
+- user Interpolation for all visible moving rigidbodies, to make they more realistic
+- Increase Solver Iterations only when objects jitter, slider or penetrate each other